-All breeds with less than five animals registered will exhibit in the “any other breed” category against other animals of the same age.
+If your animal has a registration paper and isn’t a lower percentage of a listed breed, you can exhibit in the “any other breed” category against other animals of the same age.

-I bought an animal at the Supreme Row Sale and I want to show in the Junior Show.
+I bought an animal at the Supreme Row Sale and I want to show in the junior show.
 What do I need to do?